From $4,159 - 13 Days, from selected Australian cities

 Join us on this incredible tour through the province of Sichuan.
-The scenery you will encounter along the way will surprise you.
-Located in southwest China, Sichuan is bordered by the Tibetan Plateau in the west, the Three Gorges and the Yangtze River in the east and Yunnan Province to the south.
+Located in southwest China, Sichuan is bordered by the Tibetan Plateau in the west, the Three Gorges and the Yangtze River in the east and Yunnan Province in the south.

-Sichuan is known as the ‘land of abundance’ and has three places on the UNESCO World Cultural and World Heritage lists; Nine Villages Valley (Jiuzhaigou), Huanglong Valley and Mt.
-Emei.
+Sichuan is known as the ‘land of abundance’ and has three regions on the UNESCO World Cultural and World Heritage lists: Mt.
+Emei, Nine Villages Valley (Jiuzhaigou) and Huanglong Valley.
+Mt.
+Emei is regarded as one of Buddhism’s most sacred, and China’s most remarkable, mountains.
 The name Jiuzhaigou refers to the nine Tibetan villages that are situated within the valley.
-Huanglong Valley has some of the most stunning scenery in the world and Mt.
-Emei is regarded as one of Buddhism’s most sacred and China’s most remarkable mountains.
+Huanglong Valley has some of the most stunning scenery in the world.

 Known for its landscape and legendary Buddhist sites, this mountain kingdom will certainly delight all who visit.